-A circuit route around the picturesque the Dingle Peninsula – from Kerry back to Kerry – the hike comprises 30 Irish long-distance walking trails in the South West of the Ireland.
+A circuit route around the picturesque Dingle Peninsula – from Kerry back to Kerry – the hike comprises 30 Irish long-distance walking trails in the South West of the country.

-Famous around the world idyllic Irish pubs with their fresh beer, seafood and traditional local County Kerry cuisine will not allow you to get too bored or tired on your hike.
+Famous around the world idyllic Irish pubs with their fresh beer, seafood and traditional local County Kerry cuisine will not let you to get too bored or tired on your hike.

-Although a very popular hike, with thousands of people visiting the area every year, we couldn’t ignore the North Cape's (or Nordkapp's) Arctic beauty and, unlike many other destinations, its popularity actually translates into its worth.
+Although a very popular hike in Norway, with thousands of people visiting the area every year, we couldn’t ignore the North Cape's (or Nordkapp's) Arctic beauty and, unlike many other destinations, its popularity actually translates into its worth.

-And if you are up for it, and since you are researching the best hikes in Europe we can safely assume that you are, then extend the hike to the Cape Knivskjellodden on Magerøya, which is more challenging and is the actual most northern point of Europe.
+And if you are up for it, you could extend the hike to the Cape Knivskjellodden on Magerøya, which is a more challenging trek and is the actual most northern point of Europe.

-The name is a quire obscure, and perhaps is to blame for the resiliance in visiting the place, regardless the wide knowledge of it being the true north of Europe.
-So we suggest - try to remember it by its rough but powerful translation as the Knife Shield.
+Its name is a quite obscure and unpronounceable, and perhaps is to blame for the fact that tourists overlooked the place for years, regardless of the wide understanding that this is, in fact, the true north of Europe.
+So to make it stick - try to remember it by its rough but powerful translation as the Knife Shield.

 Here you will enjoy the cliff face of the North Cape Plateau – the most iconic of them all.
-It’s a good idea to camping stay in Knivskjellodden overnight to amplify your experience of this iconic place, before walking back the next morning.
+It’s a good idea to camp in Knivskjellodden overnight to amplify your experience of this iconic place, before walking back the next morning.

 All the way, you will be hiking past 2-thousanders, while enjoying the welcoming chirping of the meadows and forests.